springernature/vpat/springerlink.md

 </td>
 <td>Partially Supports</td>
 <td>
-No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product, except for the search results page where a collision may occur between some of the filters.
+No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product, except for the search results page and homepage  where a collision may occur between some of the filters.
 <br><br>
 The search results page is rendered in an older design - we are in the process of transferring this content from the older design to the newer design which will pass this criterion.
 </td>